KubDus/Graduation-Team-Project/README.md

 We created endpoints for CRUD operations
 We had various user rights for admins, mentors or students.
 Login was implemented.
 We used SQL to store all the data.
+We dockerized app.

-Later on we deployed both SQL and application on MS Azure and connected them together (app is not live any more).
+We deployed both SQL and application on MS Azure cloud and connected them together (app is not live any more).
 We implemented circle CI to autodeploy all changes done.